French soprano Mia Mandineau is quickly becoming recognized for her beautiful voice, sensitive artistry and compelling stage presence.

 In addition to her work as a performer, Ms. Mandineau is passionate about arts education.
 As the founder of the successful YouTube channel L’Opéra et ses Zouz, she has enjoyed partnerships with the Opéra de Paris, the Festival d’Aix-en-Provence, the Théâtre des Champs-Élysées, the Opéra National de Bordeaux, Detroit Opera, OperaVision, the National Swiss Opera, Palazzetto BruZane, and the national French radio and television.
 She received an important grant from the French National Centre of Cinematography (CNC) to further her work with the channel.

-Ms. Mandineau was awarded a Fellowship to SUNY Fredonia School of Music and is currently pursuing her Master’s Degree in Vocal Performance, under the tutelage of Don Marrazzo, with whom she completed her Bachelor's Degree at the Conservatorium van Amsterdam (CvA) and her Artist Certificate at the Musical Horizons Conservatory in Athens.
+Ms. Mandineau was awarded a Fellowship to the SUNY Fredonia School of Music, where she earned her Master’s Degree in Vocal Performance under the tutelage of Don Marrazzo, with whom she previously completed her Bachelor’s Degree at the Conservatorium van Amsterdam (CvA) and her Artist Certificate at the Musical Horizons Conservatory in Athens.

 Next